Defense says zeal to convict Murdaugh derailed investigation

 “Alex was running to his baby.
 Can you imagine what he saw?”
 Griffin said.
 “And is it evidence of guilt that he doesn’t remember what the sequencing was at that moment?”

-Griffin said his time as a prosecutor left him pained to say the State Law Enforcement Division either fabricated or lied about evidence, but his said testimony made it obvious.
+Griffin said his time as a prosecutor left him pained to say the State Law Enforcement Division either fabricated or lied about evidence.

 The lead agent on the case said on the stand that he told the grand jury that indicted Murdaugh 13 months after the deaths that the T-shirt Murdaugh was wearing when police arrived had high velocity blood spatter from his son that happens when someone is shot at close range.